abelljs/abell-website/content/tutorial/create-portfolio/index.md

 #### Q and A
 - **Are these styles and scripts, scoped?**<br/>
-Styles are scoped (you can use 'global' attribute to make styles global) but scripts are not scoped yet.
-We have plans to scope it in next versions of Abell.
-Till then, as you can see in the example, it is a good practice to give id to outer element and write scripts with respect to that id so that you can be sure about the scope.
+Yes!
+Starting v0.8.0, both styles and scripts are scoped.
+Styles are scoped by default and you can use `global` attribute to make styles global.
+Scripts have `scopedSelector`, and `scopedSelectorAll` function which are equivalent to `document.querySelector`, and `document.querySelectorAll`.
+To select global element (DONT!), you can use default vanilla JavaScript document selectors.

 ## Reading Data from JSON File